AddinDev/AddinDev/README.md

 ### Ohayo!, I'm Addin 👋

-- 🔭 I’m an intermediate iOS Developer
+-  I’m an Intermediate iOS Developer
-- 🌱 Learn from the internet
+-  Internet is my teacher
-- 🏠 Central Jakarta
+-  Central Jakarta
-- 📬 How to reach me : <a href="mailto:addinsatria2004@gmail.com">addin</a>
+-  How to reach me :
+<a href="mailto:addinsatria2004@gmail.com">email</a>

 ### About Me